almighty2106/ML-learning-projects/README.md

 The trainning model is in "assets/config/results"

-Train Scene is "assets/Training scece.unity"
+Train Scene is "assets/Training scene.unity"

-To start the game. open up the the file "New Scence.unity" using Unity Drag the model that you want into "Behavior Parameters/model" component at the right side You can do this in the prefab page in this case all the agents will be replaced with this model
+To start the game. open up the the file "New Scene.unity" using Unity Drag the model that you want into "Behavior Parameters/model" component at the right side You can do this in the prefab page in this case all the agents will be replaced with this model